 2 Cups Arborio Rice

 Sauté the chopped onion in the butter until soft and translucent.
 Add the rice, and stir to coat well with the butter.
 Next add the wine, and stir constantly until the rice has absorbed it and begins to dry.
 Cooking over medium low heat, begin adding the hot broth in 1/4 increments, stirring continually.
 Continue in this manner until the risotto is al dente, or remains slightly firm to the bite.
 Generally cooking time is between 20 and 25 minutes.
 Once cooked, remove from the heat, and stir in the reserved butter and cheese.
 Serve immediately while hot.

-Flavorings For Risotto: Try a couple of these suggestions, experiment on your own, or try one of the recipes found in my Risotto Collection.
+Flavorings For Risotto: Try a couple of these suggestions, experiment on your own, or try one of the many recipes found in my Risotto Collection.